 It's the gaming aspect of the Note 20 Ultra that makes it one of the best 5G phones, and not just because it runs on a powerful Snapdragon 865 Plus chipset.
 The Galaxy Note 20 Ultra works with Microsoft's xCloud game streaming to let you play more than 100 Xbox games on your phone.
 With 5G connectivity, gameplay should be a delight.

 You'll pay a bit more for the Galaxy Note 20 Ultra than you would for some of Samsung's other 5G phones, like the Galaxy S20 Plus.
+Even the new Galaxy S21 Ultra is cheaper at $1,199.
 But you'll find it's well worth the premium price.

 Read our full Samsung Galaxy Note 20 Ultra review.